‘Jersey Shore’ Speech Enrages Crowd At Angelina’s Wedding Reception

-Jersey Shore: Family Vacation stars Jenni “JWoww” Farley, Deena Nicole Cortese, and Nicole “Snooki” Polizzi enraged the crowd at roommate Angelina Pivarnick’s wedding reception to Chris Larangeira with a speech that appeared to be less about being funny and more about slinging insults at the new bride.
+Jersey Shore: Family Vacation stars Jenni “JWoww” Farley, Deena Nicole Cortese, and Nicole “Snooki” Polizzi enraged the crowd at roommate Angelina Pivarnick’s wedding reception to Chris Larangeira with a speech that appeared to be less about being funny and more about slinging insults.
 Teased since the beginning of the season, this speech had been widely anticipated by viewers of the series.
 It would reportedly later cause several cataclysmic events within the series that spilled over into the longtime pals’ personal lives.

 After being called to the sweetheart table where Angelina and Chris sat, Deena, Nicole, and Jenni began their speech.
-Deena told Angelina, “It’s good but funny.”
+Deena told Angelina, “it’s good but funny.”
 Angelina, who was known for her raunchy humor throughout the season, appeared to be on board for whatever the women had to say.

 The theme of their words was “third time’s a charm,” as Angelina was engaged three times before tying the knot with Chris.